Using the Interview Agent

 Researchers can also add a Welcome Message.
 This will be displayed to the respondents as text before they launch the AI-led conversation.

-The AI-led Audio task is selected by default for eligible users.
+The AI-led Audio Only or Audio and Video task is selected by default for eligible users.
 Researchers can chain together multiple AI tasks to form a seamless conversational experience, or they can mix in other task types, such as ranking or multiple choice.

 Task questions are written by the researcher, and follow-ups are generated automatically by the AI.
 These follow-ups are based on the respondent’s latest answer, as well as the overall context of the conversation.